Competitive Virginia races could play a critical role in the battle for Congress

 In Virginia’s 7th House District, Republican Derrick Anderson and Democrat Eugene Vindman are entrenched in a competitive race to succeed Spanberger, who is vacating her seat in favor of a gubernatorial bid next year.

-Down the coast, Republican U.S. Rep. Jen Kiggans is trying to cement her hold on her seat in a district known to swing between candidates nominated by both parties.
+Down the coast, Republican U.S. Rep. Jen Kiggans is trying to cement her hold on her seat in a district known to swing between both parties.
 Kiggans faces Democratic challenger Missy Cotter Smasal in the 2nd District, a seat in which Kiggans ousted a Democratic incumbent in 2022.

 This year, federal elections are closer than ever — a slim number of races may determine which party will clinch a congressional majority.
 In an intense battle over a few seats, competitive districts in Virginia and elsewhere will play a critical role in the fight for the House.